Wipeout (video game): Reception

-The later Saturn version also received generally positive reviews, though most critics agreed that it was not as good as the PlayStation version.
+The later Saturn version also received generally positive reviews, though most critics agreed that it was inferior to the PlayStation version.
 In Sega Saturn Magazine, Rad Automatic praised the large number of tracks and the distinctive flavour of each one, and remarked that the gameplay is very easy to get into but provides more than enough challenge.
 He criticised it as not being as good as the PlayStation version, though he noted that none of the shortcomings impact the gameplay.
 The four reviewers from Electronic Gaming Monthly similarly praised the number and variety of tracks along with the strong challenge the game presented, and were much more approving of the graphics than Sega Saturn Magazine, describing them as "vibrant" and "gorgeous".
 A Next Generation critic said that while the graphics are slightly less sharp and the controls feel different, the Saturn version is essentially the same game as the PlayStation version.
 Both Air Hendrix of GamePro and a reviewer for Maximum argued that the Saturn version is noticeably not as polished as the PlayStation version but still excellent in absolute terms, making it a pointless purchase for PlayStation owners but recommended for Saturn-only players.
 In 1996, GamesMaster ranked the PlayStation version 41st on their "Top 100 Games of All Time."